noahschmid/raising-backend/README.md

 1. Run `mvn clean install` to install the neccessary dependencies.<br />
 1. Use `mvn spring-boot:run` to start the backend server.

-# Endpoints <a name="endpoints">
-An overview about the currently implemented endpoints can be found at: http://raising.herokuapp.com/docs/

 # Database Schema <a name="schema">
-This schmema represents the current version of the database server located at http://33384.hostserv.eu.
-This address is only reachable for the webserver.
 ![schema.png](/docs-resources/schema.png)

 # UML Class Diagram <a name="uml">